Why you need a plan for your side-hustle if you want it to grow

 It saves your brain power for more important things

 When you’re spending precious tokens of brain power each day on deciding what you need to be working on; that’s an inefficient use of your energy.
 When you have your actions all mapped out by week, all you need to do each week is decide on which days you'll work on each action.
-This can save a lot of time and mental energy.
+Saving a whole load of time and mental energy.

-Having a physical plan that you can scribble on and cross actions off shows, in one glance how much you're achieving each week and how much you've achieved over time.
+Having a physical plan where you can cross out your finished tasks shows, in one glance, how much you're achieving each week and how much you've achieved over time.
 The best part of having a plan like this is that you can look back at the end of each quarter and see all of those actions crossed off - meaning you've reached those goals you set all those weeks ago.
 In the day to day, it's difficult to keep track of what you've achieved over time, and the satisfaction of crossing actions off a plan is pretty unbeatable.